Guest Post by Olivia Street Verdugo

 And so I created Peace Pigeon pins.
 Le Petit Pigeon was inspired by the beautiful French idiom “petit à petit, l’oiseau fait son nid”, which literally translates to “little by little the bird makes its nest”, but also may be interpreted to mean “every little bit helps”, or “with time and perseverance goals can always be accomplished”.
 To me, it means “little and often make much”.
 Even the seemingly insurmountable may be accomplished when tackled bit by bit!
 I really try to cling to that when times are tough!
 Just baby steps, one foot in front of the other, etc. it still all ads up!”

-And now I am pleased to announce that I am selling Pigeon of Peace hard enamel cloisonné pins for $12 each or a flock of 7 for only $75.60. $1 from each pin goes directly to Palomacy.
+And now I am pleased to announce that I am selling Pigeon of Peace hard enamel cloisonné pins for $12 each or a flock of 7 for only $75.60.
+20% of the price is donated directly to Palomacy to support their rescue work!
 This pin features the classic dove of peace shaped-bird (which we all know is a white pigeon!) in classic blue-bar coloring and holding an olive branch.
 Shop here and Palomacy supporters will receive an extra discount through through February 7 with coupon code: XAIPE70Y